Type above and press Enter to search. Press Esc to cancel.

 With that intel, it’s important to view bracketing as an opportunity to foster customer loyalty and boost your customer lifetime value.
 If you can predict that the profits you generate outweigh the anticipated cost of free shipping and returns, then you should absolutely consider offering them.

-Implement a loyalty program
+Implement a loyalty programme

-Loyalty programs can help encourage those good customers to keep their merchandise, especially if you base rewards on dollars spent instead of the number of visits or transactions.
+Loyalty programmes can help encourage those good customers to keep their merchandise, especially if you base rewards on dollars spent instead of the number of visits or transactions.
 Offer more perks for repeat business, and make rewards redeemable after your return policy.
 This might be enough for a customer who isn’t completely sure about a product and decides to keep it for the loyalty reward.

 Beef up product information